home-assistant/home-assistant.io/source/_integrations/binary_sensor.template.markdown

 ### Sensor state updates

-The template engine works out what entities are used to trigger an update of the sensor and only recalculates the result when one of those entities change.
-This is robust to any type of template used, and the sensor state will be recalculated on any change of the referenced entity states.
+The template engine works out what entities are used to trigger an update of the sensor and recalculates the result when one of those entities change.

 If you use a template that depends on the current time or some other non-deterministic result not sourced from entities, create an interval-based automation that calls the service `homeassistant.update_entity` for the sensor requiring updates.
 See the [example below](#working-without-entities).